suraj7091/latexCalculator/README.md

 ![Alt text](/latexMath.png?raw=true "Latex Math")
 </br>

+## A WEB DESIGNER NEEDED
+I suck at web design so I really need help with that.

 ## Latex Parser
 That's the part of the project that parses the latex source code to get a result out of it. </br>
 I'm using the [PEG.js](http://pegjs.org/) parser generator, go ahead and develop the grammar with me [here](http://peg.arcanis.fr/1eni3A/).